View regular version View for small screens (PDA) View print version

 by Verrath

-Part 1 - Part 2 - Part 3 - Part 4 (in progress)
+Part 1 - Part 2 - Part 3 - Part 4 - Part 5 - Part 6 (conclusion)

 The warrior speaks...

 Bloody Tartarus and all the freakin' Gods on Olymp, I guess I've done it now.
 I feel rotten.
 Lost her again, and by my own doing.
 I keep doing all those terrible things.
 Who am I without her?
 I can't even bloody speak right without her smoothing my words, sheesh.
 But I had to do it, didn't I?
 Gods, I hope it was what I had to do.
-If it was wrong...
+If I was wrong...

 Please, let this be the right thing!